software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 21
 >
 > Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
-Then, choose a license for your repository and place the license text in a file named `LICENSE.txt` at the root folder of your repository (the same for that has the `pom.xml` file).
+Then, choose a license for your repository and place the license text in a file named `LICENSE.txt` at the root folder of your repository (the same folder that has the `pom.xml` file).
 If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Peer review